yohanswanepoel/vuepos/README.md

 ## <a name="todo"></a>ToDo
 * Build out reports
-* Update app content through service workers for new versions : need elegant cache rename approach
+* Update app content through service workers for new versions : Nginx container script should do this
-* Build containerised pattern using Podman and Buildah
+* Build containerised pattern using Podman and Buildah - built, requires nginx configeration to link couchdb from app
 * Build kubernetes files likely targetting OpenShift

 ## <a name="lessons"></a>Interesting Lessons learned along the way